djwrisley/RLAC/_posts/2025-02-11-corpus-assignment1-S25.md

 - You can also use keywords to find subject headings.
 For example, "women" will give you many hundreds of [groupings](https://gutenberg.org/ebooks/subjects/search/?query=women).

+- C. You could also choose three texts in a language other than English.
+NB: This will pose certain challenges in the analysis that you can write about in your assignment.
+Check here for books in [Chinese](https://gutenberg.org/browse/languages/zh) [Dutch](https://gutenberg.org/browse/languages/nl) [Finnish](https://gutenberg.org/browse/languages/fi) [French](https://gutenberg.org/browse/languages/fr) [Italian](https://gutenberg.org/browse/languages/it) [Japanese](https://gutenberg.org/browse/languages/ja) [Portuguese](https://gutenberg.org/browse/languages/pt) [Russian](https://gutenberg.org/browse/languages/ru) [Serbian](https://gutenberg.org/browse/languages/sr) [Spanish](https://gutenberg.org/browse/languages/es) [Tagalog](https://gutenberg.org/browse/languages/tl) [Telugu](https://gutenberg.org/browse/languages/te).
+There are other languages, but coverage is not uniform.

-- C. Three different sets of articles from a single class or multiple classes in your major.
+- D. Three different sets of articles from a single class or multiple classes in your major.

 Whatever your choice may be, you have the option of using three legitimate files, or substituting one of the files with a fake genAI created one, as we did in the case of the science fiction texts.
 Generating a text of equivalent length with genAI may take considerable extra effort.